 Posts on Happily Homegrown contain affiliate links.
 When you make a purchase through an affiliate link, your price will be the same, but Happily Homegrown will receive a small commission.
 Thank you for your support!

-It sounds like the start of a joke, but that’s exactly what happened last November.
-I went to a teachers’ convention, and it was an eye-opening experience.
+It sounds like the start of a joke, but that’s exactly what happened in November 2017.
+As a former school teacher, I didn’t realize just how much things had changed.
+As a new homeschooler, it was an eye-opening experience.

 Teaching Public School